 OneDollarGlasses: New perspectives for 150 million people

-With a smile, Salomy from Malawi puts on her new pair of glasses: "I suddenly see everything very clear!"
-She says.
-A long time ago, a doctor told her to buy some glasses.
-Her parents could not afford the equivalent of 30 euros for glasses from the optician.
-That's why Salomy always wrote off her seat neighbor at school.
-"I'm so glad that I can now read for myself what's on the board.
-I would like to study law and therefor I have to get good grades."
+Beaming with joy, Salomy from Malawi puts on her new glasses: "Suddenly I can see everything very clearly!
+A long time ago, a doctor told her she should buy a pair of glasses.
+However, her parents could not afford the equivalent of 30 euros for glasses from an optician.
+That's why Salomy always copied from her seatmate at school.
+"I am so happy that I can now read what is written on the blackboard myself.
+I want to study law one day and I have to have good grades."

-Defective vision has consequences - for a lifetime
+Faulty vision has consequences - for a lifetime

-Objective: basic optic care in developing countries
+Goal: Basic optical care in developing countries

-"The organization OneDollarGlasses is committed to sustainably improving the living conditions of people in developing countries, while at the same time focusing on health, education and economic development," explains Aufmuth.
-"Especially with ill-sighted children who still go to school and whose parents can not afford normal glasses, OneDollarGlasses can decisively improve future prospects."
+"The organisation EinDollarBrille is committed to sustainably improving the living conditions of people in developing countries, while at the same time focusing on the fields of health, education and economic development," explains Aufmuth.
+"OneDollarGlasses can significantly improve the future prospects of children who are still at school and whose parents cannot afford normal glasses.“

-At the same time, the organization wants to contribute to combating the causes of flight such as economic hopelessness: "In order to achieve this, we have not only developed a training concept for the manufacture and sale of our OneDollarGlasses and OneDollarGlasses-Opticians, but are increasingly employing more and more people in the project countries - the often feed a whole family.
-We want to continue this commitment on a broader basis in the coming years; For this we look forward to more active colleagues, partners and supporters."
+At the same time, the organisation wants to make a contribution to combating the causes of flight such as the lack of economic prospects: "To this end, we have not only developed a training concept for the production and sale of our OneDollarGlasses as well as for OneDollarGlass opticians, but are now employing more and more people in the project countries - who in turn often feed an entire family.
+We want to continue this commitment on a broader basis in the coming years; to this end, we are looking forward to more active comrades-in-arms, partners and supporters."

 IBAN: DE56 7635 0000 0060 0444 15

-Further Informationen: www.eindollarbrille.de
+Further information: www.eindollarbrille.de

 Mobil: +49 171 3136 192